Saltpetre

 Low wall, damp band, saltpetre

-The HYGRO solution is considered after analysis of the causes, especially when the signs are concentrated at the base of the wall.
+The MURSAIN process is considered after analysis of the causes, especially when the signs are concentrated at the base of the wall.

 Grey / black mould, corners, top of wall